jae1911/Overengine/README.md

 ## License

-The software is provided under the MIT License.
+The software is provided under the GNU GPLv3 License.